 316Ti and 439 Stainless Steel

-316Ti contains titanium and molybdenum, which makes the steel "20 times more resistant to corrosion and pitting from chloride solutions that occur when cooking with salt directly in the pan."
+316Ti steel contains titanium and molybdenum, which makes the steel "20 times more resistant to corrosion and pitting from chloride solutions that occur when cooking with salt directly in the pan."
 In other words, Heritage Steel cookware won't get those salt stains that you see on other stainless steel cookware (little white freckles on the cooking surface).

 439 is the highest grade of magnetic stainless steel, also strengthened with titanium.
 Its corrosion resistance is comparable to 304 stainless steel.
 This is impressive, and will also result in more durable cookware.